 How to use LinkedIn as a student in 6 easy steps

-If you’re preparing to study in the US or UK, it’s never too early to join LinkedIn.
+If you’re preparing to study in the US, UK or Australia, it’s never too early to join LinkedIn.
 Creating your profile before you even arrive for your program means that you’ll have connections starting on day one.

 Build a circle of peers and alumni from your program who can share their advice and experiences.